1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

 ## Heater Block
-Both printers use an E3D V5 compatible heater block.
+Both printers use an E3D V5 compatible heater block (afaik).
 Both the thermistor and the heater cartidge have to be plugged into the specific holes and should be fixed with at tiny hexagon socket screw (HEX 1.5).

 ![Heater block V5](../assets/images/head_block-screws-close_web.jpg)